Funfetti Chocolate Chip Scones

 This works with any flavor cake mix!

 Recipe adapted from Something Swanky.All images and text © .
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.
+Disclaimer: Nutrition information shown is not guaranteed to be accurate.

 Need more breakfast ideas?
 How about: